 - eating nutritious food

 - never smoking (or quitting if you do smoke)

 These are just a few steps you can take.
 Review the links on the left side of this page for more options.

 Along with these lifestyle choices, there other risk-reduction options for women at high risk because of abnormal genetics.

-Hormonal therapy medicines: SERMs (selective estrogen receptor modulators) have been shown to reduce the risk of developing hormone-receptor-positive breast cancer in women at high risk.
-Tamoxifen and Evista (chemical name: raloxifene) are the two SERMs used in this way.
+Hormonal therapy medicines: Two SERMs (selective estrogen receptor modulators) and an aromatase inhibitor have been shown to reduce the risk of developing hormone-receptor-positive breast cancer in women at high risk.

 - Tamoxifen has been shown to reduce the risk of first-time hormone-receptor-positive breast cancer in both postmenopausal and premenopausal women at high risk.
 Certain medicines may interfere with tamoxifen's protective effects.
 Visit the tamoxifen page to learn more.

-- Evista has been shown to reduce the risk of first-time hormone-receptor-positive breast cancer in postmenopausal women.
+- Evista (chemical name: raloxifene) has been shown to reduce the risk of first-time hormone-receptor-positive breast cancer in postmenopausal women.
 Visit the Evista page to learn more.

 Hormonal therapy medicines do not reduce the risk of hormone-receptor-negative breast cancer.

 More frequent screening: If you're at high risk because of an abnormal breast cancer gene, you and your doctor will develop a screening plan tailored to your unique situation.
 You may start being screened when you're younger than 40.
 In addition to the recommended screening guidelines for women at average risk, a screening plan for a woman at high risk may include: